-In image classification, Rusu et al. \cite{rusu2016progressive} proposed a typical method called Progressive Network, which trains a new neural subnetwork for each new task.
+In image classification, in the early days, Rusu et al. \cite{rusu2016progressive} proposed a typical method called Progressive Network, which trains a new neural subnetwork for each new task.
 Through the training of each new subnetwork, feature transfer from subnetworks learned on the previous tasks is enabled by lateral connections.
 An analytical method based on the Fisher information matrix shows the effectiveness of this architecture in mitigating catastrophic forgetting.
-Aljundi et al. \cite{aljundi2017expert} introduced a network of experts in which an expert gate was designed to only select the most relevant previous task to facilitate learning the new task.
+After that, Aljundi et al. \cite{aljundi2017expert} introduced a network of experts in which an expert gate was designed to only select the most relevant previous task to facilitate learning the new task.
 At test time, the expert gate structure is utilized to select the most approximate model for a given data instance from a certain task.
-Yoon et al. \cite{yoon2017lifelong} proposed a Dynamically Expandable Network (DEN) which utilizes the knowledge learned from the previous tasks and expands the network structure when the previous knowledge is not enough for handling the new task.
+Around the same time, Yoon et al. \cite{yoon2017lifelong} proposed a Dynamically Expandable Network that utilizes the knowledge learned from the previous tasks and expands the network structure when the previous knowledge is not enough to handle the new task.
 The addition, replication, and separation of neurons were designed to expand the network structure.
-Xu and Zhu \cite{xu2018reinforced} further proposed a Reinforced Continual Learning (RCL) method, which uses a recurrent neural network trained following an actor-critic strategy to determine the optimal number of nodes and filters that should be added to each layer for each new task.
-Li et al. \cite{li2019learn} then proposed a Learn-to-Grow framework that searches for the optimal model architecture and trains the model parameters separately per task.
-Hung et al. \cite{hung2019compacting} proposed a method called Compacting Picking Growing (CPG).
+Xu and Zhu \cite{xu2018reinforced} then further proposed a Reinforced Continual Learning method, which uses a recurrent neural network trained following an actor-critic strategy to determine the optimal number of nodes and filters that should be added to each layer for each new task.
+Later on, Li et al. \cite{li2019learn} proposed a Learn-to-Grow framework that searches for the optimal model architecture and trains the model parameters separately per task, while Hung et al. \cite{hung2019compacting} proposed a method called Compacting Picking Growing (CPG).
 For each new task, CPG freezes the parameters trained for all the previous tasks to prevent the model from forgetting any relevant information.
 Meanwhile, the new task is trained by generating a mask to select a subset of frozen parameters that can be reused for the new task and decide if additional parameters are necessary for the new task.
 After the above two steps, a compression process is conducted to remove the redundant weights generated by the training process of the new task.
-Lee et al. \cite{lee2020neural} pointed out that during human learning, task information is not necessary and hence proposed a Continual Neural Dirichlet Process Mixture (CN-DPM) model which can be trained both with a hard task boundary and in a task-free manner.
-It uses different expert subnetworks to handle different data instances.
-Creating a new expert subnetwork is decided by a Bayesian non-parametric framework.
-Veniat et al. \cite{veniat2020efficient} focused on building an efficient continual learning model, whose architecture consists of a group of modules representing atomic skills that can be combined in different ways to perform different tasks.
-When a new task comes, the model potentially reuses some of the existing modules and creates a few new modules.
-The decision of which modules to reuse and which new modules to create is made by employing a data-driven prior.
-Hocquet et al. \cite{hocquet2020ova} proposed One-versus-All Invertible Neural Networks (OvA-INN) in which a specialized invertible subnetwork \cite{dinh2014nice} is trained for each new task.
-At the test time, the subnetwork with the highest confidence score on a test sample is used to identify the class of the sample.
-Kumar et al. \cite{kumar2021bayesian} proposed to build each hidden layer with the Indian Buffet Process \cite{griffiths2011indian} prior.
-They pointed out that the relation between tasks should be reflected in the connections they used in the network, and thus proposed to update the connections during the training process of every new task.
-Yan et al. \cite{yan2021dynamically} proposed a new method with a new data representation called super-feature.
-For each new task, a new task-specific feature extractor is trained while keeping the parameters of the feature extractors of the previous tasks frozen.
-The features from all feature extractors are then concatenated to form a super-feature which is passed to a classifier to assign a label.
-Zhang et al. \cite{zhang2021few} proposed a Continually Evolved Classifier (CEC) focusing particularly on the few-shot scenario of continual learning.
-They first proposed to separate representation and classification learning, where representation learning is frozen to avoid forgetting, and the classification learning part is replaced by a CEC which uses a graph model to adapt the classifier towards different tasks based on their diverse context information.